Frequently asked questions

 Show all answers

-1. Your billing period has changed.
+1. A longer billing period

 It's quick and easy!
 Just transfer your existing Direct Energy service online.
 First, log in to your Online Account with your username and password.
 Once logged in, the "Transfer service" link should be on the top navigation menu.
 When you click that link, you'll receive prompts to provide the following information: